inria-parkas/sundialsml/README.md

 collection of six numerical solvers:
 CVODE, CVODES, IDA, IDAS, ARKODE, and KINSOL.
-This interface provides access to all features of the underlying library except the Hypre and PETSC nvectors.
+This interface provides access to all features of the underlying library except the Hypre and PETSC nvectors (since these require other libraries that are not yet interfaced for OCaml).

 Installation
 ------------